kubevirt-ui/kube-gateway/README.md

 ## What can I do with it ?

-- Create secure web applications leveraging the power of k8s API using interactive OAuth authentication.
+- Create secure web applications leveraging the power of k8s API.
-- "Sublet" access to your k8s resources for limited time based on API path, to users who o/w do not have access to them.
+- Sublet access to your k8s resources for limited time, based on API path matching.

 ## Modes